 If you enter rates into PortaBilling® including taxes, you will get a "final" price, and the CDRs are calculated accordingly (with tax included).
 In this case, the balances are correct, and prepaid products work fine.
-To provide tax information on the invoice (if this is required), deduct the taxes from the amounts (for more details, see the Back-Calculating Taxes Based on Invoice Total chapter).
+To provide tax information on the invoice (if this is required), deduct the taxes from the amounts.

 This is the recommended method as it provides accurate billing for both prepaid and postpaid customers.
-The default invoice template supplied with PortaBilling® provides an example of how to set up invoicing in this way.